vijayrajpanchall/matic-docs/docs/supernets/design/consensus/polybft/ibft.md

 At the end of each epoch, a reward calculation occurs to reward validators who actively participated in that epoch.

-:::caution Staking details and rewards - Section is being updated
+:::info Staking details and rewards - Section is being updated

 :::